Searching the emc website

 What is the emc?

-How to search the emc
+How to search the emc for an SmPC or PIL

-To search for an individual SmPC or PIL, start to type the name of the medicine into the search box on the home page and a drop down list will appear.
+To search for an individual SmPC or PIL, start to type the name of the medicine into the search box on the home page and a dropdown list will appear.

 Select the drug you are interested in and press the green ‘magnifying glass’ button or the return key on your keyboard.